zzzbitz/IDO/Reviewer-6YuD/Reviewer-6YuD.md

          alt=""
          style=""/>
     <br>
     Figure 1.
-The AUC-ROC curves of loss and wrong event at different training stages.
+The AUC-ROC curves of loss and wrong event at early, midterm, later training stages, i.e., 20 epochs, 60 epochs, 100 epochs.
 The experiment is conducted under the setting with ResNet18, with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
     </center>
 </div>